maheshsabnis/einfochipsreact/readme.md

 10. Modern ES 6 Features
    3. Promises
    4. async / await
+11. Generators
+    1. They are the * marked functions, used to iterate over the collection to read a record, return it (called as ''yield ) and move to next record till end-of-collection is not reached
+    2. Stnatx
+        1.  function* Name() { yield value;  }

 # Languages supporing ES 6

 1. High-Level JavaScript aka Modern JavaScript